mazidulfarabi/thynkzone-instructions/README.md

 - create user Farabi with password from the secure folder eu.txt
 - flush previlages
 - create database thynkzone
-- USE thynkzone; copy parts of code (tables etc) from thynkzone.sql
+- USE thynkzone; copy parts of code (tables etc) from thynkzone.sql at the humanitarian private repository
 - create database users
 - check if mysql running